 Takeaway: Transferring versus self-insuring retirement risks to an insurance provider can reduce retirement costs because a provider can manage the associated risks more efficiently than you.

 II.
 [Video] Planning for Retirement as a Small Business Owner

 As a small business owner, you’re focused on the success of your business.
 But when it comes to retirement, it’s important to set yourself up for success.
 When you retire for good, you’ll need a solid income strategy in place.
 Here are four steps you should be taking to prepare for your retirement as a small business owner.

 I. Know your retirement trade-offs.

 Prudent retirement income planning begins with identifying and implementing the actions necessary to support the goals while protecting against risks that stand in the way of those goals.
 Undertaking the right actions consistently before and during retirement is crucial to your golden years.

 We’ll look at one action item to take and reveal a new one each week.

 This week’s smart habit

 Retirement, like everything else, has trade-offs that require difficult choices.
-Thinking them through ahead of retirement can afford time to properly prepare and explore alternatives.
+Thinking them through ahead of retirement can afford the time to prepare and explore alternatives properly.
 While each person will have specific trade-offs unique to their situation, here are a few common ones most retirees face.

 Goal priority: income security vs. wealth accumulation